 ESBSs and VBSs.

+Install ESBSs with flow vanes attached to screen in all operating turbine units by March 24.

 Operate ESBSs with flow vanes attached to screen.

 vii.
-Log VBS head differentials at least once per week April 1–June 30 (more frequently if required) and once every two weeks (biweekly) for the remainder of the operating season.
+Log VBS head differentials at least once per week March 24–June 30 (more frequently if required) and once every two weeks (biweekly) for the remainder of the operating season.
 When a head differential of 1.5' is reached, operate the respective turbine unit at a reduced loading (≤ 110 MW) to minimize loading on the VBS and potential fish impingement until the VBS can be cleaned.
 Clean VBSs as soon as possible after a 1.5' head differential is reached.